-- 10.1 Clean and inspect the appliance regularly, especially in periods of heavy use.
-Regular cleaning and maintenance will help give many years of safe use. - 10.2 Allow appliance to cool thoroughly to avoid risk of burns. - 10.3 Clean regularly, according to level of use. - Remove the ash completely (see User Instructions, Section 7). - 10.4 Check internal components for damage and for obvious build up of soot, ash or debris above the flue baffle(s) (these can be found in the upper part of the firebox).
-Use a torch if necessary. - 10.5 If there are any signs of a build up of debris above the flue baffle(s) either: - Arrange for the chimney to be swept (see User Instructions, Section 12). - Remove the baffles and clear the debris (see Pre-Installation Instructions, Section 3). - 10.6 To refresh painted finishes use Stovax Thermolac black paint. - 10.7 To refresh painted finishes a touch up spray is available.
-Contact your Stovax retailer quoting the serial number found on the appliance date badge.
+- 10.3 If there are any signs of a build up of debris above the flue baffle(s) either: - Arrange for the chimney to be swept (see User Instructions, Section 12). - Remove the baffles and clear the debris (see Pre-Installation Instructions, Section 3). - 10.4 To refresh painted finishes a touch up spray is available.
+Contact your Stovax retailer quoting the serial number found on the appliance data badge.

-Do not use abrasive cleaner or cleaning pads.
 Do not use aerosol sprays near an operating appliance.